 Results

 Characteristics of the final study population are presented in Table 1.
-This predominantly white (64%) and male (88%) comprised of 39,132 employees who contributed xxxx person-years overall and xxxxxx during employment.
+This predominantly white (64%) and male (88%) comprised of 39,132 employees who contributed over 1 million person-years overall and xxxxxx during employment.
 Workers were more likely to be exposed to soluble MWFs (87%), slightly over half were exposed to straight fluids, and approximately a third to synthetic fluids, while working.
 Over a max of 42 years of follow-up, over half the cohort had died and 20% had been diagnosed with cancer.
 The median age at first primary cancer diagnosis was 67 years (interquartile range (IQR), 59-74) and the median years at work among those with a known worker exit was 15.73 (7.65-27.06).

 Straight exposure